-JCurve Solutions (ASX:JCS) has reported a net profit before tax loss of $161,864 for the six months ending 2017, the result of delays to the delivery of larger NetSuite and MYOB Advanced projects, which will be ready to go live in the third quarter.
+JCurve Solutions (ASX:JCS) has reported a net profit before tax loss of $161,864 for the six months ending 31 December 2017, as a result of delays to the delivery of larger NetSuite and MYOB Advanced projects, which will be ready to go live in the third quarter.

 The revenue for the period increased by 11 per cent, to $5 million, as a result of organic growth, the company told shareholders on 21 February.